perladvent/perldotcom/content/article/_pub_2003_10_31_openguides.md

-possibilities of Ward Cunningham's simple, potent idea, and explaining how I and a couple of other [Perlmongers](http://london.pm.org) have applied it to create what I think is one of the most exciting Perl applications currently in existence â OpenGuides.
+possibilities of Ward Cunningham's simple, potent idea, and explaining how I and a couple of other [Perlmongers](http://london.pm.org) have applied it to create what I think is one of the most exciting Perl applications currently in existence — OpenGuides.

 ### Beginnings